 The members of the nominating and governance committee are Chenming Hu and Haiping Dun.
-Chenming Hu serves as the chair of the nominating and governance committee charter, the functions of this committee include, among other things:
+Chenming Hu serves as the chair of the nominating and governance committee.
+Pursuant to the nominating and governance committee charter, the functions of this committee include, among other things: